NRA Tax Return Information

 Charitable giving, under current tax laws, is subtracted from taxable income.
 Therefore, if you plan to make contributions and would like to receive a tax benefit, make the contributions in such a way that you have a receipt.
 Most charities will provide receipts.
 If your donation is monetary, you can make the contribution by check, which can also serve as your receipt.

 This form is used to report distributions from annuities, retirement plans, IRAs or pensions.
 Recently, more US institutions have been requiring employees to contribute to retirement plans.
-When the employee quits working for the institution, a refund of the retirement contribution may be received and is then reported on Form 1099-R. If you had an internship, it is possible the company for which you worked will send you a Form 1099-R if you were required, under the terms of your employment, to contribute to a retirement plan and then received a refund when you left the company.
+When the employee quits working for the institution, a refund of the retirement contribution may be received and is then reported on Form 1099-R. If you had an internship, it is possible the company for which you worked will send you a form 1099-R if you were required, under the terms of your employment, to contribute to a retirement plan and then received a refund when you left the company.

 This form documents dividend income, which must be included when you calculate your taxable income for the tax return.
+This type of income is outside the scope of the nonresident tax clinic, and you will need to seek outside assistance in preparing your returns.

 Individual Taxpayer Identification Number (ITIN)